mk-fg/lafs-backup-tool/README.md

 * Resulting cap should be removed or encrypted (probably with assymetric crypto, so there'd be no decryption key on the machine), if it was stored on a local machine (e.g. appended to a file).

-	If it was stored in a mutable tahoe directory (and is still there), cap of that directory should be removed from configuration, wrapper scripts or shell history.
+	If it was linked to a mutable tahoe directory, it should be unlinked.

+	Provided "cleanup" command can remove caps from any configurable destinations (file, lafs dir), but only if configuration with regard to respective settings ("append_to_file", "append_to_lafs_dir") didn't change since backup and entry in lafs dir was not renamed.

+	Naturally, if cap was linked to some other directory node manually, it won't be removed by the command.

-* "entry_cache" dbm removed or encrypted in a similar fashion.
+* "entry_cache" dbm removed or encrypted in a similar fashion or "cleanup" command is used.

-	Alternative is to get value, corresponding to the backup root cap there (generation number) and remove all the items with that number.
+	"cleanup" command gets generation number, corresponding to the backup root cap and removes all the items with that number.

-	When item gets used in newer backup, it gets it's generation number bumped, so such operation shouldn't make deduplication cache any worse than it has to.
+	When item gets used in newer backup, it gets it's generation number bumped, so such operation is guaranteed to purge any entries used in this backup but not in any newer ones, which are guaranteed to stay intact.

 * If any debug logging was enabled, these logs should be purged, as they may leak various info about the paths and file/dir metadata.